Sariwon: Education

 Several institutions of higher education are based in Sariwŏn, including the Kye Ung-sang University, the Sariwŏn University of Geology, the Sariwŏn University of Medicine, the Sariwŏn University of Education no. 1 & no. 2, and the Sariwŏn Pharmaceutical College of Koryŏ.

 Tourism

-The "Sariwŏn Folklore street" was constructed during Kim-Jong-il's rule.
+The "Sariwŏn Folklore street" was constructed during Kim Jong-il's rule.
 Built to display an ideal picture of ancient Korea, it includes buildings in the "historical style" and a collection of ancient Korean cannons.
-Although it is considered an inaccurate romanticized recreation of an ancient Korean street, it is frequently used as a destination for foreigners on official government tours.
 Many older style Korean buildings exist in the city.

 In 2020, Jongbangsan Hotel opened after several years of delays in construction.
 It has three main buildings and includes a gym and a swimming pool.

 Transport

 Sariwŏn is served by Sariwŏn Ch'ŏngnyŏn and several other stations on both the P'yŏngbu and Hwanghae Ch'ŏngnyŏn lines of the Korean State Railway.

-Sariwŏn has a trolleybus system with two Ikarus 280T articulated trolleybuses; they are converted from diesel Ikarus 280 buses due to the lack of roof equipment.
+Sariwŏn has a trolleybus system with two Ikarus 280T articulated trolleybuses; they were converted from diesel Ikarus 280 buses due to the lack of roof equipment.
 Regular trolleybuses were mothballed at the depot from 2020.
 The service is supplemented by regular buses.